How to Hire an Administrative Assistant in 5 Steps

 - Scheduling

 Hiring an employee for any job in your company takes time and effort.
 Reviewing applicants is one of the most time-consuming steps, especially for an admin role.
-Because this person will work closely with you, you need to be involved in the hiring process to create a rapport with the person you eventually hire.
+Because this person will work closely with you, you need to be involved in the review and interview process to create a rapport with the person you eventually hire.

-Here are some sample questions you may want to ask during interviews:
+Sample administrative assistant questions to ask during interviews:

 - Tell me what you think the day-to-day responsibilities will look like here.